-462. The management of the activities of the office related to the fulfilment of its mandate requires that a person is in charge of the management of the case files.
+- 462. The management of the activities of the office related to the fulfilment of its mandate requires that a person is in charge of the management of the case files. - (ii) Proposed new non-staff requirements

 463. For the proper fulfilment of its mandate, the staff in the Office will need to travel to meet counsel and other persons directly related with its work.